-(2) Upon a surrender of a mining claim, all adjustments between the holder and the Crown in respect of the payment of rental, fees and other moneys shall be at the discretion of the mining registrar.
+(3) Upon a surrender of a mining claim, all adjustments between the holder and the Crown in respect of the payment of rental, fees and other moneys shall be at the discretion of the mining registrar.

-(3) Where any moneys are specified pursuant to subsection (2) as a debt due to the Crown, the mining registrar may utilise the security deposited in accordance with section 83 for payment thereof.
+(4) Where any moneys are specified pursuant to subsection (3) as a debt due to the Crown, the mining registrar may utilise the security deposited in accordance with section 83 for payment thereof.

-(4) Nothing in this section shall prevent the Crown from recovering moneys from a person specified in subsection (2) as liable to pay and unpaid (whether directly or through utilisation of the security deposit) by action in the tribunal.
+(5) Nothing in this section shall prevent the Crown from recovering moneys from a person specified in subsection (3) as liable to pay and unpaid (whether directly or through utilisation of the security deposit) by action in the tribunal.

-(5) In an action under subsection (4) for the recovery of a debt due to the Crown, the production to the tribunal of a certificate by the mining registrar certifying the amount of that debt shall be evidence and, in the absence of evidence to the contrary, conclusive evidence of the debt and the amount thereof.
+(6) In an action under subsection (5) for the recovery of a debt due to the Crown, the production to the tribunal of a certificate by the mining registrar certifying the amount of that debt shall be evidence and, in the absence of evidence to the contrary, conclusive evidence of the debt and the amount thereof.

-(6) Where, at the time when the holder of a mining claim purports to surrender the mining claim, the holder duly makes application for a new mining claim or a mining lease in respect of the whole or part of the land comprised in the current mining claim, the purported surrender shall not take effect unless and until the new mining claim or the mining lease is granted.
+(7) Where, at the time when the holder of a mining claim purports to surrender the mining claim, the holder duly makes application for a new mining claim or a mining lease in respect of the whole or part of the land comprised in the current mining claim, the purported surrender shall not take effect unless and until the new mining claim or the mining lease is granted.

-(7) Nothing in section 48 or 23221 shall prevent the holder of a mining claim, at the time the holder surrenders the mining claim, from applying for the grant of a mining claim or mining lease over the whole or part of the land comprised in the surrendered mining claim and the grant of the mining claim or mining lease applied for.
+(8) Nothing in section 48 or 23218 shall prevent the holder of a mining claim, at the time the holder surrenders the mining claim, from applying for the grant of a mining claim or mining lease over the whole or part of the land comprised in the surrendered mining claim and the grant of the mining claim or mining lease applied for.

-(8) A surrender of a mining claim (other than a surrender referred to in subsection (6)) shall take effect on the day next following its acceptance by the mining registrar.
+(9) A surrender of a mining claim (other than a surrender referred to in subsection (7)) shall take effect on the day next following its acceptance by the mining registrar.

-(9) However, the mining registrar may accept a surrender for land for which a final rehabilitation report is lodged only if the mining registrar is satisfied the holder has satisfactorily rehabilitated the land.
+(10) However, the mining registrar may accept the surrender only if the mining registrar is satisfied-